What We Do

 Erin Harvey Moody and Christy Gordon Baty met while undergraduates at the University of California, Berkeley and shared a mutual love of Early Modern material culture.
 Their later interests evolved into creating Relics in Situ.

 After a career in human resources management, Erin focused on training in advanced needlework techniques, textile conservation and historical studies.
 Drawing on these experiences, Erin has taught a wide range of classes, seminars and workshops.
 She is proud to have been a specialized contributor to museum exhibitions and her commissioned work is retained in several museum collections.
-More recently, Erin has jumped back into academia, pursuing a graduate degree in Museum Education from the University of Glasgow.
+Erin has a postgraduate certificate in Museum Education from the University of Glasgow, she is currently the Costume and Textiles Technician for the Richmond Museum of History and Culture.
+View Erin's CV.